Richard Branson's Virgin Galactic to go public by year-end

 Credit Suisse advised Social Capital Hedosophia, while M Klein and Co, LionTree Advisors and Perella Weinberg Partners advised Virgin.

-(Reporting by Ankit Ajmera in Bengaluru; Writing by Sweta Singh; Editing by Maju Samuel and Saumyadeb Chakrabarty)
+(Reporting by Ankit Ajmera in Bengaluru and Joshua Franklin in New York; Writing by Sweta Singh; Editing by Maju Samuel and Saumyadeb Chakrabarty)